 In recent years, Mr. Ax has turned his attention toward the music of 20th-century composers, premiering works by John Adams, Christopher Rouse, Krzysztof Penderecki, Bright Sheng, and Melinda Wagner.
 Mr. Ax is also devoted to chamber music, and has worked regularly with such artists as Young Uck Kim, Cho-Liang Lin, Mr. Ma, Edgar Meyer, Peter Serkin, Jaime Laredo, and the late Isaac Stern.

-Emanuel Ax last performed for La Jolla Music Society in the Frieman Family Piano Series on May 4, 2012.
+Emanuel Ax last performed for La Jolla Music Society in a Special Event on January 20, 2016.